LazyCiao/Performance-Pulse/README.md

 # Ooti Test

-Welcome to the documentation for the Test Logan project!
+Welcome to the documentation for the Ooti Test project!
 This guide will help you set up and run the project on your local machine.

 ## Table of Contents